Healthy Homes Assessment Raupunga

 Home Assessments Raupunga for Rental Properties

-There are a variety of things to be able to examine when conducting a house evaluation to determine if your rental property meets the minimum requirements of the Healthy Homes Standard.
-The most common are:
+There are a variety of concerns to look over in an home inspection to determine whether your rental property is in compliance with the requirements of the Healthy Homes Standard.
+Some examples include:

-The repercussions of not having an Healthy Home in accordance with The Residential Tenancies Act and consequently falling on the wrong side of a ruling on tenancy services ruling can have a significant impact for property owners and landlords.
-For specialist advice, call now and schedule your rental properties house assessment.
+The repercussions of not having the Healthy Home with regard to The Residential Tenancies Act and consequently falling on the wrong side of the ruling on tenancy services ruling can be extremely costly for landlords and property managers.
+For professional assistance, get in touch today to book your rental properties home evaluation.

 home assessments for rental properties